loadingalias/cargo-rail/README.md

 A: Single mode for independent crates published to crates.io.
 Combined mode for related crates that should stay together (e.g., client+server).

 **Q: Can I use this in production today?**
-A: Split/sync features are stable.
-Release automation coming in v1.0 (days).
+A: Yes.
+All features are stable and production-ready.

 **Q: Does this work with private repos?**
 A: Yes, use SSH authentication with deploy keys.